fede2442/buildspaceWavesProject/README.md

-# BuildSpace waves project (modified)
+# ProfitThePonzi - Decentralized lottery game

-This is my try at buildspace's first project after finishing a solidity bootcamp.
+This is my try at buildspace's first project after finishing a solidity bootcamp at Encode academy, following buildspace web3 tutorial but making a personal idea.